japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingRelation.md

 == [[StreamingRelation]] StreamingRelation Leaf Logical Operator for Streaming Source

-`StreamingRelation` is a leaf logical operator (i.e. `LogicalPlan`) that represents a link:spark-sql-streaming-Source.adoc[streaming source] in a logical plan.
+`StreamingRelation` is a leaf logical operator (i.e. `LogicalPlan`) that represents a link:spark-sql-streaming-Source.md[streaming source] in a logical plan.

-`StreamingRelation` is <<creating-instance, created>> when `DataStreamReader` is requested to link:spark-sql-streaming-DataStreamReader.adoc#load[load data from a streaming source] and creates a streaming `Dataset`.
+`StreamingRelation` is <<creating-instance, created>> when `DataStreamReader` is requested to link:spark-sql-streaming-DataStreamReader.md#load[load data from a streaming source] and creates a streaming `Dataset`.

 .StreamingRelation Represents Streaming Source image::images/StreamingRelation.png[align="center"]